rabits/tracker/README.md

 ##### Additional software

-* bluealsa - to provide blueatooth audio service (Jittery audio due to wifi+bt issue: https://github.com/Arkq/bluez-alsa/issues/60)
+* bluealsa - to provide blueatooth audio service
   * bluealsa-aplay "connected device address" - connecting bluetooth media device to default soundcard

+### NanoPi M3

+Has all the required components and power management.
+Need to be tested.

 ### GSM/GPS SIM5320A